 Red Oak Elementary is a neighborhood Title I campus currently serving students from Pre-Kindergarten to 5th Grade.
-Red Oak Elementary began the 2023-2024 school year with 522 students enrolled as of September 5.
+Red Oak Elementary began the 2023-2024 school year with 523.
 This is currently very comparable to starting enrollment of 2022-2023 of 528.